50chin/eatly-food/README.md

 # React + Vite

-• Hello everybody! we are students creating a website for ordering food!
+• Hello everybody! we creating a website for ordering food!
 Thank you for being with us!